 Just Looking?
-We see a church so compassionate that people are drawn from all walks of life into a learning, loving, living community of hope where questions are welcome, answers are discovered and acceptance is freely given.
+We see compassionate followers of Jesus inviting people from all walks of life into a learning, loving, living community of hope where questions are welcome, answers are discovered and acceptance is freely given.
 It's good to ask questions.
 Faith questions are perhaps the most important life questions of all.
 Immanuel is a safe place for asking questions and exploring answers together!

 About the Bible...
 The Bible is a collection of texts that arose from within a community of faith.
 The New Testament arose from those who walked with Jesus and were eyewitnesses of his life, death and resurrection.
 The Bible is therefore best read together in a community of faith.
 Immanuel Lutheran Church subscribes to the historic Lutheran Confessions, a collection of texts contained in the Book of Concord dated 1580 A.D.
 These writings are not our Bible, rather they speak to the question of how we, as a community, read the Bible for meaning.